 Theme: Seeing the human in the work place

-In a fast changing working life employers are increasingly looking for people's ability to adapt rather than their grades.
+Employers are increasingly looking for people's ability to adapt rather than their grades.
 To be able to see the individual and the skills found within all ethnic groups is a challenge to both public and private job providers.
-Soft skills become more important when an organisation must change.
 Not least at the beginning of a career is it important not to end up on the wrong track.
-Sweden has introduced a coaching system to help youth find the right job.

 Coaches compete for the unemployed Swedes